How frustrating is it if you want to load a JSON document, and you get a vague error like:

 The jsonrepair library so far is quite conservative.
 In case of doubt, it will not make changes.
 One of the future plans is to make it customizable so you can select the cases that you want to have fixed.
 That would allow to select only safe, conservative rules, or also apply heuristics to ambiguous cases.
 It would also allow you to turn off a rule like removing comments.

 In general, the jsonrepair library can be improved further by supporting more of the syntax of for example JSON variants like the mentioned JSON5 and YAML.
-Not all of the cases described above can be handled by jsonrepair at the moment of writing.
+Not all the cases described above can be handled by jsonrepair at the moment of writing.
 If you come across missing cases, please report them in the issues section of the project.
 Contributions to the project are also very welcome!

 Conclusion